 - Bring a large pot or Dutch oven to medium heat.
 Add 2 tbsps olive oil and allow to warm through for 1 minute.
 Add the short ribs and sear, turning after 2-3 minutes on each side.
 Remove and set aside.

-- Reduce the temperature to medium low and add another tablespoon of olive oil.
+- Reduce the temperature to medium-low and add another tablespoon of olive oil.
 Sauté the ginger and shallot for 3-5 minutes.
 Next, add the garlic and sauté for another minute.

 - Add the short ribs, chicken stock, soy sauce, and sriracha.
 Bring to a boil then reduce to a simmer.
 Cover and cook for 1 ½ hours or until the meat starts to fall off the bone.

 - Cook the ramen according to the package directions in a separate pot.
-I’ve used Ocean’s Halo ramen noodles, which comes in a 10.5 oz package at Whole Foods.
+I’ve used Ocean’s Halo ramen noodles, which come in a 10.5 oz package at Whole Foods.
 The whole package is enough for one dinner for 4, but you may need more to use with any leftovers.

 - Once the short ribs are cooked, remove them from the Dutch oven/pot and shred the meat.